trenner1/cloud_analytics_engineer_assesment/README.md

 4. Create a stage table to effect cleaning and slight modifications to data type
 5. Create a dimension view over the stage table to implement final buisness logic.
 For this assessment, I chose a secure view in order to allow for a share to be created in Snowflake (regular views are not shareable).
 The business logic I chose to implement was to keep only the latest account number and associated id and primary phone number.
 6. Implement a .yml file per model rather than one per folder or project.
 In this assessment it isn't necessary but it is a good practice.
 It allows for model granularity when models become very complex.
+7. Run all models and verify build with `dbt build --full-refresh`
 7. Generate documentation via `dbt docs generate` command.
 8. Inspect the output and revise.